archanpatel1425/learn-ai/content/pages/learnai-foundation.md

       - image: /assets/images/course4.png
         title: Micro, fair salary Macro, Economic boost

-  - _type: foundationMapSection
+  - _bookshop_name: foundationMapSection
     map_img: /assets/images/africa-map.png
     prefix_text: With our latest initiative, in collaboration with the
     highlight: Kenyan government and Ministry
     suffix: of Education, we are on a mission...

-  - _type: foundationStudentsSection
+  - _bookshop_name: foundationStudentsSection
     title: Onboarding Kenyan students onto our e-learning platform
     desc_one: >-
       Our primary objective is to empower these students with AI knowledge and expertise, opening doors to a world of possibilities.